maximcus/SimpleWPFReporting/README.md

 `ResourceDictionary resourceDictionary` contains all resources used in the report.

-`Brush backgroundBrush` is the background brush for every page of the report.
+`Brush backgroundBrush` is the background brush of the report.

 `DataTemplate reportHeaderDataTemplate` is the `DataTemplate` used to create a header for every page of the report.

-`bool headerOnlyOnTheFirstPage` allows you to use header only on the first page of the report. (default is false)
+`bool headerOnlyOnTheFirstPage` allows you to use the header only on the first page of the report. (default is false)

 `DataTemplate reportFooterDataTemplate`  is the `DataTemplate` used to create a footer for every page of the report.

-`bool footerStartsFromTheSecondPage` allows you to not use footer on the first page of the report. (default is false)
+`bool footerStartsFromTheSecondPage` allows you to not use the footer on the first page of the report. (default is false)

 ### Page number